JOHNS ISLAND -- When Sam Brownlee sees "snipe signs," he sees litter.

 Tim Keane, the city's director of planning, said "the proliferation of signs comes in waves," and the city is seeing a lot of them right now.
-City employees simply take them down when they see them, then talk to those who posted them, if they can determine who they are.
+City employees simply take them down when they see them, and then talk to those who posted them if they can figure out who they are.

-"Citations are rare," he said; posting an illegal sign could carry a fine up to $500.
+"Citations are rare," he said.
+But posting an illegal sign could carry a fine up to $500.

-The problem also has spread to Berkeley and Dorchester counties.
+The problem also has spread to Charleston, Berkeley and Dorchester counties.

 Read more later at postandcourier.com and also in tomorrow's newspaper.